top of page

 Adelaide Wisdom Teeth Surgeons – Expert Care for Dry Socket Management

 Dry socket is one of the most common concerns for patients undergoing wisdom teeth removal in Adelaide.
 At Adelaide Tooth Removals & Dental Implants, our clinic focuses exclusively on oral surgery, wisdom tooth removal, and post-operative care.
-Our oral surgeons diagnose and manage dry sockets daily and can relieve the pain quickly with targeted treatment.
+Our surgical dentists, diagnose and manage dry sockets daily and can relieve the pain quickly with targeted treatment.

 If you're experiencing worsening pain after a wisdom tooth extraction, contact our Adelaide wisdom teeth team for same-day assessment and management.